ouspg/CompSec/Lab1_Fuzzing/README.md

 This week’s theme is fuzzing.
 Tasks are designed to be done with the provided Kali Linux virtual machine, see the [course mainpage](https://github.com/ouspg/CompSec) for instructions on how to run the virtual machine (VM).
 The provided Kali VM has all the required tools preinstalled, but if you have your own computer with some other Linux distribution, you are free to use it, just install all the required tools.

 In a nutshell, fuzz testing a.k.a. fuzzing is a software testing method that includes feeding malformed and unexpected input data to a program, device or system.
 The programs that are used to perform fuzz testing are commonly called fuzzers.
 The main goal of fuzzing is to make the target system behave *unexpectedly*.
-From the security perspective, the goal is to find and analyze those unexpected behaviors for possible exploits and figure out a way to fix it.
+From the security perspective, the goal is to find and analyze those unexpected behaviors for possible exploits and figure out how to fix them.

 In this exercise you will learn basic usage of 2 common fuzzers; Radamsa and American Fuzzy Lop (AFL).
 You will also use AddressSanitizer, a memory error detection tool, and Valgrind, a debugging tool (and memory error detector as well), which are often used alongside different fuzzers.